 As part of Salem State’s commitment to reduce its environmental footprint, we search for opportunities to improve the energy and water efficiency of our built environment.
 We strive to achieve the LEED Gold standard or better for new construction and, where possible, LEED Silver for renovations.
 Our five LEED-certified buildings illustrate this U.S. Green Building Council standard’s focus on sustainable, energy-efficient design.

 The university also works to decrease emissions at existing buildings.
-Recent projects, saving more than $500,000 annually, include:
+Recent energy efficiency projects saved $1.4 million from FY16-18.

 Renewable and Alternative Energy